 1. Where are you at now?
 The Wheel of Life exercise is a good tool to gain clarity.

 2. What does your ideal life look like?
 Create a vision board of exactly what you want, and go for it.
 Dare to dream big!
-I once put Hillary Clinton on my vision board and to my great surprise watched her live just a few months later.
+I once put Hillary Clinton on my vision board and to my great excitement watched her live just a few months later.

 3. Who do you want to spend time with?
 It can be hard to let go of old habits if people around you insist on you staying the same.
 (For example, I was struggling with quitting binge eating at a workplace where my nickname was “The Vacuum Cleaner”.)
 Consider taking a break from non-supportive people!

-How to reinvent yourself:
+How to Reinvent Yourself:

 2. House swap.
 Follow the lead of Kate Winslet and Cameron Diaz in The Holiday, and get out of your rut by living in a different country for a while.
 You might find a hot boyfriend as a bonus.